“Please state your name for the record.”

 “That’s the idea.”

 He swallowed.
 “I want it to be over.
-I want… to live the last few years of my life in peace.
+I want… I want to live my remaining years in peace.
 Well, assuming I have any years left.”

 “So you would like immunity when the cult goes down?”

 Drianna sat back in her chair, one long leg crossing over the other.
-“What about him?”
+She looked down at her DARD.
+“We have no record of your family members.”

 “What, exactly, is your condition?
 Pardon my saying so, but you don’t look well.”